CHILDREN'S NEED REQUESTS

 My teen needs a bus pass to get to work, can I request one?
 These will be considered on a case by case basis for teens who have educational needs or need a means to get to and from work.
 PSTA has a transportation disadvantage program that all foster youth should qualify for that provides bus passes for as little as $11/month.
 Bus passes cannot be provided to parents/caregivers.
 Form: Emergency, Basic Medical

 My teen is enrolled in a virtual school and needs a laptop or tablet, can I request this?
 Yes.
 We will purchase laptops or tablets for children.
 Laptops are generally funded at around $200 and Tablets between $50 - $100.
-We do not provide Ipads or Imacs as the cost is prohibitive.
+We do not provide iPad or iMacs as the cost is prohibitive.
 Form: Education

 My child or teen is a grade behind due to moving twice in the past year, is tutoring available?
 Yes, tutoring is available.
 Educational needs are a priority for our funders.
 Tutoring requests will be funded in 6 - week increments and qualify for recurring funds with an update from the tutor and an invoice from the tutor.
 Form: Education

-My GAL child has completed the first round of tutoring how do I request continuation?
+*My GAL child has completed the first round of tutoring how do I request continuation?
 You will request an invoice and a progress report detailing what the child has been working on and the progress made from the tutor.
-Once you have both of those, you can fill out a continuation request form, which can be found here.
+Once you have both of those, you can fill out the education form and mark YES when asked if it is a continuation.
 You will need to upload both the invoice and the progress report to the online application.
 Please note, the child must have been able to attend a minimum of 75% of the sessions in the prior period to be eligible for continuation of funding.
+Form: Education

 My GAL teen is getting his driver’s license and needs help with insurance, can we submit a request for that?
 No. On May 1, 2017, Governor Rick Scott signed SB 60 into law allowing Keys to Independence to reimburse youth and caregivers for the costs associated with driver education, licensure, and motor vehicle insurance for young adults in foster care so they can have the same opportunity as children who are not in foster care.
 The Keys to Independency website includes an application form and all other details.
 Please contact your Case Manager or Child Advocacy Manager for assistance with these requests.